Revised – originally published on August 28, 2018

 You shouldn’t focus on protein alone, but the ratio of carbohydrate to protein.
 Protein is needed to help repair and build muscle, and carbohydrates are needed to provide fuel.

-Adequate intakes of calories and carbohydrates reduce the need for amino acid oxidation (breakdown of protein) for energy, and spares dietary protein and muscle tissue.
+Adequate intakes of calories and carbohydrates reduce the need for amino acid oxidation (the breakdown of protein) for energy and spare dietary protein and muscle tissue.

 Does timing really matter?

 A study in the Journal of Nutrition showed that muscle protein synthesis (building) was 25% higher when evenly distributed across all meals.
 Protein intake after exercise can help aid in recovery because the muscles are most sensitive to nutrient intake due to increased blood flow to them.
-Aim for 15-30g within an hour post workout to optimize repair and recovery.
+Aim for 15-30 grams within an hour post-workout to optimize repair and recovery.